Once you have learned how to cook steak from frozen, you might be amazed at just how easy it is to create a “fancy” dinner on a weeknight.

 Please read the note at the top of the article.
 This recipe seems to have great results for some people and terrible for others.
 I advise that you not try this for the first time using expensive steaks, and that you don’t try it for the first time when you have guests over.

 IMPORTANT: There have been some comments about the hot oil/cold steaks causing a kitchen fire.
 Beware that this is a possibility, though it has not been my experience.
 The best way to make sure it doesn’t happen is to remove the pan from the heat before adding the steaks.

-Note: The temperature and timing for this recipe are based on steaks that are 1-1 1/2-inch steaks that are being cooked to rare, medium-rare, or medium.
+Note: The temperature and timing for this recipe are based on steaks that are 1-inch thick that are being cooked to rare, medium-rare, or medium.
 If you have thicker steaks, or like yours more well done, set oven to 350°F.

 - 3 Tbsp. olive oil